madhu6519/ToDoList_Project.github.io/README.md

+**Coding Ninjas Front End skill test**

 **Problem statement**

-Create a simple Todo list with vanilla JS (as you see in the GIF below).
+Create a simple Todo list with vanilla JS.
 Vanilla JS means no plugins, no libraries, nothing.

 **Features (No need for extra features, just make the listed features)**